theRookieCoder/theRookieCoder.github.io/content/setup.md

 I use [Kitty](https://sw.kovidgoyal.net/kitty) as my terminal on Linux and macOS, and Windows Terminal on Windows.
 For shells, I use [fish](https://fishshell.com) on Linux and macOS, and [Nushell](https://nushell.sh) and PowerShell on Windows.

-On Linux, I prefer using `dnf` for packages on Fedora.
-On Debian and derivaties like Ubuntu, I like to use [Nala](https://github.com/volitank/nala) as the APT frontend.
-My second choice would be [Flatpaks](https://flatpak.org) from [Flathub](https://flathub.org), and if none of those are available, I install and manage AppImages using [Gear Lever](https://mijorus.it/projects/gearlever).
+On Fedora I use `dnf`, and on Debian and derivaties like Ubuntu, I like to use [Nala](https://github.com/volitank/nala) as the APT frontend.
+My second choice is [Flatpaks](https://flatpak.org) from [Flathub](https://flathub.org).
+If none of those are available, I install and manage AppImages using [Gear Lever](https://mijorus.it/projects/gearlever).

 On Windows, I use [WinGet](https://learn.microsoft.com/en-us/windows/package-manager) and [Scoop](https://scoop.sh).
 And on macOS, I use [Homebrew](https://brew.sh).